jared-bloomer/bootstrap-repo/README.md

 ## Description
 This python script will generate base advanced level file configuration to be placed in any newly create github repo to get your repo standards to the next level.

+## Reasons To Use This
+* Set a standard for repository generation
+* Maintain compliance across multiple repositories
+* Leverage more advanced features of Github

+## Reasons NOT To Use This
+* You already have tooling in place to accomplish the same functionality

 ## Installation

 It is recommended to use a Python virtual environment to run this to ensure you are able to install the prerequisite packages in `requirements.txt` without installing them system wide.